elicia4/linux_notes/commands/sar.md

 [***go back to README***](/README.md)

 `sar` is "system activity reporter".
-It's useful for looking at historical performance values for your server.
+It's useful for looking at historical performance values of your server.

 Install it first: